Modi govt pursuing "Atma Samparpan Bharat" in the name of "Atma Nirbhar Bharat" : Yechury | Politics

 Continuing his attack against the BJP, Yechury said instead of single-mindedly focusing on combating the pandemic and providing relief to the people, the RSS dominated NDA government at the Centre is aggressively undermining the tenets of the Indian Constitution.
 "In the name of Atma Nirbhar Bharat (Self-reliant India), the government is pursuing the programme Atma Samarpan Bharat (Surrender India) under which government entities and PSUs are being privatized in the name of reforms.
 The economic growth of the country is at an all-time low and is the lowest among all the other nations," a CPI-M press statement quoted him.

-On the Sino-India border crisis, Yechury said CPI(M) had during the all party meeting pointed out the need for talks and diplomacy to resolve the problem.
+On the Sino-India border crisis, Yechury said CPI(M) had during the all-party meeting pointed out the need for talks and diplomacy to resolve the problem.
 "The external affairs minister is also saying the same thing that talks are the only way to fix the crisis," he added.
-PTI PNT KK KK

 - READ MORE ON: